ckappen/awesome/README.md

 # Awesome list

+This is my personal awesome tool list - constantly expanding.

 #### Command Line Tools
 * [iTerm2](http://www.iterm2.com/) - iTerm2 is my replacement for iTerm or Terminal
 * [Hyper2](https://hyper.is/) - is my second replacement for iTerm